June 5, 2018 - Primary Election

 Federal Voting Assistance Program

-A poll watcher is a person who has official permission to be at the polling place on election day to observe the election process and to challenge voters that the poll watcher believes is not qualified to vote.
+A poll watcher is a person who has official permission to be at the polling place on election day.
+Names of prospective poll watchers, along with the designation form, should be submitted to the County Auditor prior to election day.

-If you have any questions regarding poll watching, please call (515) 382-7217.
-For additional information, visit the Secretary of State's website.
+If you have questions regarding poll watching, please contact the Auditor's Office or the Iowa Secretary of State's Office.